kkd2718/hmm-gformula-ci/README.md

 If you find this code useful, please cite:

-> **[Author Name]**.
+> **Kiduk Kim et al**.
 "Dynamic Causal Inference of Mechanical Power in Severe ARDS: A Latent State Modeling Approach."
-Master's Thesis, [University Name], 2026.
+Master's Thesis, Graduate School of Public Health, Yonsei University, 2026.